 Our IP Connect with BGP service enables you to use Border Gateway Protocol (BGP) to advertise your IP address, making it discoverable to other systems, including carriers, on the internet.
 IP Connect with BGP allows you to bring your own IP addresses to your Cyxtera digital exchange infrastructure.
+IP Connect supports IPv4 and IPv6 addresses.

 To set up an IP Connect with BGP service, follow these steps:

-- Log in to Cyxtera Portal.
+- Sign in to Command Center.

 - Choose one of your locations, shown at the top of the screen.